Non-Academic Activities

 Yes.
 Learning opportunities in rural regions of the province are integrated throughout the Doctor of Medicine degree.
 For more information, please see the UGME website.

-You should request your reference in the online application system at least 4 weeks prior to the deadline to provide sufficient time for referees to complete your request.
-The closer you get to the application deadline without officially requesting references in the application, the less time your referee has to respond.
+The closer you get to the application deadline without officially requesting references in the application, the less time your referee has to respond and extensions are not given due to poor planning by applicants.
 Many applicants often have incomplete applications due to failure to request reference letters in a timely manner from their referees.
+We encourage you to avoid this situation completely by giving your referees at least 4 weeks to complete your request.